Tag: tuna bait

 Chumming for Tuna Techniques

-Depending upon your target species, chum deployment is the next issue.
 When fishing for tuna find your potential fishing spot, hang your chum bag on a stern cleat and allow the current to create a “chum slick” behind your boat.
-Remember, your goal is to not to over feed the fish, just get them interested in your baits.

 Many species like blue fin and mac tuna respond extremely well to this technique by coming up in the water column to eat your free-lined baits.
 Or, send your chum to the bottom on a hand line or use your downrigger ball.
 They can’t resist the pogy smell.
-Neither can nuisance sharks, especially in summer.
+Neither can nuisance sharks as we will mention below.

-Try chumming next time you got fishing for tuna.
+Try chumming next time you go fishing for tuna.
 You will catch more fish.
-And everyone knows that a day spent on the water fishing is better then a day at work.
+And everyone knows that a day spent on the water fishing is better than a day at work.

 chummingtuna